locomotivemtl/charcoal-app/README.md

 Charcoal App
 ============

 `Charcoal\App` is a framework to create _Charcoal_ applications with **Slim 3**.
-It is actually a small layer on top of Slim to load the proper routes / controllers and middlewares from a configuration file.
+It is actually a small layer on top of Slim to load the proper routes / controllers and middlewares from a configuration file, as well as various service providers (for logger, cache, database and translation).

 The request is then handled by one of the 3 types of route (or _request controller_): `Action`, `Script` or `Template`.